Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/A-creating-plm.rst

 .. image:: media/versal-plm-build.png

-This generates the ``versal_plm.elf`` file within the Debug folder of the application project.
+This generates the ``versal_plm.elf`` file within the `Output` folder of the application project.
 After building the project, build the platform as well.

 .. image:: media/build-target-plm.png